ajaytingare/Reinforcement-Learning/README.md

 Explanation of Terms:

-𝑄
-(
-𝑠
-,
-𝑎
-)
- → The current Q-value for state 𝑠 s and action 𝑎 a. 𝛼 (learning rate) → Controls how much new information influences the existing Q-value.
+𝑄(𝑠,𝑎) → The current Q-value for state 𝑠 and action 𝑎.

+𝛼 (learning rate) → Controls how much new information influences the existing Q-value.

 𝑟 → The reward received after taking action 𝑎.